Arizona

-Children under 19 without health insurance by race and ethnicity in Arizona
+Children under the age of 19 without health insurance by race and ethnicity in Arizona

 Definition and Source